 Katsuobushi (鰹節 or かつおぶし), also known as okaka (おかか) is the dried, fermented, and smoked skipjack tuna.
 Young bonito has a similar color and texture and is sometimes used as a cheaper substitute for skipjack tuna.
 Katsuobushi’s distinct umami flavor comes from its high inosinic acid content.

-Traditionally, large chunks of katsuobushi were kept at hand and shaved when needed with an instrument called a katsuobushi kezuriki, similar to a wood plane.
+Traditionally, large chunks of katsuobushi (you can buy here) were kept at hand and shaved when needed with an instrument called a katsuobushi kezuriki, similar to a wood plane.
 However, katsuobushi today is typically found in bags of small pink-brown shavings.

 - Kezurikatsuo (削り鰹; けずりかつお): Larger, thicker shavings and used to make dashi stock.